Skip to main content

 Putting It All Together: Real-World Pattern

-Let's see how a bot handles a pricing logic scenario using the variables and types we learned in the previous lesson:
+Let's see how a script handles a pricing logic scenario using the variables and types we learned in the previous lesson:

-Nested Logic: Just like dragging an If-activity inside another If-branch in RPA, you can "nest" if statements in Python to create even more precise filters.
+Nested Logic: Just like dragging an If-activity inside another If-branch in Octoparse AI, you can "nest" if statements in Python to create even more precise filters.

 Summary: The Brain of the Bot